Max Kepler Player Props: Twins vs. Blue Jays

 Max Kepler At The Plate

-- Kepler has five doubles, six home runs and 11 walks while batting .188.
+- Kepler has five doubles, seven home runs and 11 walks while batting .197.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.